-- 1. Completion of a minimum of 12 credits of graduate work in approved courses demonstrating ability to do work of a graduate character. - Completion of graduate guidance examinations, including required departmental examinations. - 3.
-Provision for removal of any undergraduate deficiencies which may have existed. - Submission of the "Application for Degree Candidacy and Proposed Program of Courses" form to the Graduate Study Office outlining a master's degree study program approved by the department concerned. - 5.
+- Completion of a minimum of 12 credits of graduate work in approved courses with a grade-point average of 3.0, demonstrating ability to do work of a graduate character. - Completion of graduate guidance examinations, including required departmental examinations. - Provision for removal of any undergraduate deficiencies which may have existed. - 4.
+Submission of the "Application for Degree Candidacy and Proposed Program of Courses" form to the Graduate Study Office outlining a master's degree study program approved by the department concerned. - 5.
 Approval by the Graduate Council.
 Approval for master's degree candidacy indicates that the Graduate Council and the departments concerned encourage the candidate to work for the master's degree.
 The degree is granted only after successful completion of the approved program of studies within the regulations of the College.
-After the program is approved by the Graduate Council, no changes may be made without the prior approval of the Chairman of the Department, the Chairman of the Graduate Council and Registrar.
+After the program is approved by the Graduate Council, no major changes may be made without the prior approval of the Chairman of the Department, the Chairman of the Graduate Council and the Registrar.